-2. Planktonic experiments
+2 Planktonic Experiments

-Bacterial tolerance to antibiotics has been well established although the specific mechanisms are still being investigated.
-In Desai et al. (1998) the tolerance of both planktonic and biofilm cultures of B. cepecia bacteria to ciprofloxacin and ceftazidime was compared.
+Bacterial tolerance to antibiotics has been well established, but the specific mechanisms are still being investigated.
+In [11] the tolerance of both planktonic and biofilm cultures of B. cepecia bacteria to ciprofloxacin and ceftazidime was compared.
 Bacterial populations were grown in rotary shakers (planktonic) and polycarbonate membranes (biofilm).
-At given times, samples of comparable bacterial number were taken, diluted and exposed to the antibiotics for 1 h.
+At given times, samples of comparable number were taken, diluted and exposed to the antibiotics for one hour.
 By sampling at different times, resistance is linked to the growth stage.
-That is, the untreated population showed logistic growth with little or no lag stage. followed by exponential growth and then a drop in the growth rate due to nutrient limitation.
-Both planktonic and biofilm bacteria showed drastic increase in tolerance to both antibiotics during exponential growth.
+That is, the untreated population showed logistic growth with little or no lag stage, followed by exponential growth and then a drop in the growth rate due to nutrient limitation.
+Both planktonic and biofilm bacteria showed drastic increase in tolerance to both antibiotics during during exponential growth.
 Thus, the growth rate/phase of the culture plays an important role in determining antibiotic susceptibility.
-In this study the planktonic bacteria are always more susceptible to biofilm bacteria at equivalent stages of growth although this result has been contradicted (Spoering and Lewis, 2001).
+In this study the planktonic bacteria are always more susceptible to biofilm bacteria at equivalent stages of growth although this result has been contradicted [26].
 Because the biofilm cultures were disrupted and suspended before treating them, the increased resistance is not from any physical barrier.
-Rather, tolerance results from physiological and phenotypic variations.
+Instead, tolerance results from physiological and phenotypic variations.